RukaDev/Pixel-game-maker/docs/configuration.md

 ```

 ### Classes
-Classes are referenced by 'js/classes/', and comprise of gameplay-specific methods.
+Classes are referenced by `'js/classes/'`, and comprise of gameplay-specific features.

 ### Utility
-Utility files are referenced by 'js/utility/', and compose of independent, commonly used methods.
+Utility scripts are referenced by `'js/utility/'`, and compose of independent, commonly used functions.

 ### Modules
-Module files are referenced by 'js/modules/', and consist of frequently used game-specific methods.
+Module files are referenced by `'js/modules/'`, and consist of frequently used game-specific helper methods.

 ---